Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: The DMRG-annealing conjecture

-We conjecture that QWA simulations will always obtain the true optimum of the problem in linear time in the size and polynomial time in the maximal bond dimension.
-Of course, the maximal bond dimension will itself depend also on the system size.
-The statement about linear time in the system size assumes that the bond dimension is held constant.
+In other words, QWA simulations will always obtain the true optimum of the problem in a time that depends polynomially on the maximal bond dimension.
+Thus, the QWA procedure will work in polynomial time in the system size whenever the bond dimension grows at most polynomially with $N$.
+Also, if the maximal bond dimension $M(N)$ does not grow with $N$, the QWA time will scale linearly with the system size.
 In this section we will discuss the arguments in favour of this conjecture, and its possible pitfalls.

-We should stress that the bond dimension $m$ is an adaptable parameter of the QWA computation, which will always take the minimum value that makes the representation of the wavefunction accurate up to a certain tolerance.
-The maximal $m$ is defined to be the highest value found during the full computation.
-This value will be, in general, highly dependent on the {\em DMRG path}, i.e.: the ordering of the spins required for the sweeping.
-Obviously, it is desirable to choose a path that minimizes this maximal $m$.
-This minimization problem can be also a hard problem, as we will discuss in section \ref{thesis}.
-Heuristic low-cost approaches have been attempted to find a good DMRG path, with reasonable success \cite{Laguna_06}.
+A first argument supporting the conjecture is the result by Vidal \cite{Vidal_03} stating that a digital quantum computation which involves a finite amount of entanglement can be efficiently simulated using a classical computer.
+One should realize, nonetheless, that this result, as such, is not applicable to the case of adiabatic quantum computation.
+Indeed, digital and adiabatic quantum computation have the same power \cite{Aharonov_04}, but their classical simulations need not be equally amenable.
+The results of \cite{Vidal_03} have not been extended to generic AQC on an arbitrary graph, but only to dynamical simulations in 1D \cite{Vidal_04}.

-It is usually assumed in the DMRG literature that the bond dimension $m$ scales as the exponential of the von Neumann entropy of entanglement \cite{Schollwock_11}, $m\approx\exp(S)$.
-It is straightforward to show that, given a MPS of dimension $m$, the maximal von Neumann entanglement that can be supported is indeed $\log(m)$.
-But this scaling can only be proved rigorously for some mild distributions of the eigenvalues of the density matrices.
+Of course, the MPS representation of the wavefunction is highly dependent on the {\em ordering} of the sites in the system, since the maximal bond dimension, $M(N)$, can be strongly dependent on it.
+As an example, the bond dimension for a non-critical 1D system saturates if the natural ordering is chosen, but if our ordering is $\{1,3,5,7,\cdots,2,4,6\cdots\}$, the bond dimension will grow exponentially with the system size \cite{Poilblanc_10}.
+In QWA, the ordering manifests in the choice of the {\em DMRG-path}.
+In absence of a natural 1D structure, finding the path that minimizes the bond dimension is a hard problem.
+It can be tackled approximately taking profit of the {\em area law}, i.e.: assuming that entanglement (and, thus, the bond dimension) of a division of the system will increase with the number of broken bonds.
+Low-cost heuristical approaches to this problem are discussed in \cite{Laguna_06,Laguna_07}.